PIERONI v. HUMANIGEN, INC. et al | Law.com Radar

-Biotech company Humanigen and its top officers were hit with a securities class action on Friday in New Jersey District Court.
-The suit, filed by Pomerantz LLP and Bronstein Gewirtz & Grossman, accuses the defendants of failing to disclose factors that caused the U.S. Food and Drug Administration to reject Humanigen's new drug application for lenzilumab, a proprietary antibody intended to treat COVID-19.
+Clinical stage drug developer Humanigen Inc. and its top officers were hit with a securities class action Friday in New Jersey District Court.
+The suit, filed by Pomerantz LLP and Bronstein, Gewirtz & Grossman, accuses the defendants of overhyping the potential that its lead product candidate, lenzilumab, would be approved as a treatment for COVID-19.
 Counsel have not yet appeared for the defendants.
-The case is 1:22-cv-05258, Pieroni v.
-Humanigen Inc. et al.
+The case is 2:22-cv-05258, Pieroni v.
+Humanigen, Inc. et al.

 Biotech & Pharmaceuticals